tiger008/PFA-project/README.md

 ## Bugs

-  - Player can pass through some corner
+  - Player can pass through some corner.
   - When player and specifics walls are very closed with a certain angle, the wall disappear.
 But player cannot cross.